 The first week of spring has come and gone very quickly.
 Usually, this is our annual reminder to clean our homes of all the junk we have accumulated from the previous year.
 If you are a procrastinator like me, then you avoid spring cleaning like the plague.

 It’s hard to elude the subtle reminders of all the items I need to clean out.
-Whether it is the piles of clothes in the corner I have forgotten to take to a consignment shop or the junk drawer that has turned into a junk closet.
+Whether it is the piles of clothes in the corner I have forgotten to donate or take to a consignment shop or the junk drawer that has turned into a junk closet.

 Your case may be worse.
 Do you have a whole garage filled with outdated items?
 Most homeowners use their garage to hide piles of useless stuff.
 The garage is chock-full of bicycles, knickknacks, family photos, and Christmas decorations.